-We received 150 memory cards.
-These cards correspond to 141 distinct districts in Connecticut (for the purpose of this audit, the name 'district' denotes any polling or tabulation place for which specifically programmed memory cards are produced).
-All cards were received during October and November of 2012.
+We received 62 memory cards.
+These cards correspond to 53 distinct districts in Connecticut (for the purpose of this audit, the name 'district' denotes any polling or tabulation place for which specifically programmed memory cards are produced).
+All cards were received during October and November of 2013.

 Cards were submitted for two reasons per instructions from the Secretary of the State (SOTS) Office: (a) one of the four cards per district was to be selected randomly and submitted directly for the purpose of the audit, and (b) any card was to be submitted if it appeared to be unusable.
 Given that cards in category (a) were to be randomly selected, while all cards in category (b) were supposed to be submitted, and that the cards were submitted without consistent categorization of the reason, this report considers all unusable cards to fall into category (b).

-We note that the audits did not detect any cards whose data raised concerns about the integrity of tabulation.
+We note that the audits did not detect any cards whose data raised concerns about the integrity of tabulation, although high failure rates of memory concerns remains a reliability concern.